-The Reunification Palace has seen quite a history.
 The French invaded Vietnam in 1858 beginning their assault, with the attack on Da Nang.
 By 1867 the colonisation of southern Vietnam, Cochinchina, was complete.
 The following year the new Governor, Lagrandiere, inaugurating the building of a new palace to replace the old wooden structure.
 Building materials were imported from France.
-The Franco – Prussian War of 1870, held up proceedings and the new palace was not completed until 1873.
-Lagrandiere named it, The Norodom Palace, after the then King of Cambodia.
+The Franco - Prussian War of 1870, held up proceedings and the new palace was not completed until 1873.
+Lagrandiere named it, The Norodom Palace (Reunification Palace), after the then King of Cambodia.
 It was used by all the following Governors of French Indochina for residential and official state purposes.

 A great deal of the turmoil that Vietnam has witnessed, was visited upon the Palace.
 After the French were defeated in 1954, the 17th parallel was drawn as a buffer between the North and the South of the country.
 The communists in the North and the anti communists of the South were never going to get along.
 In 1955 a fraudulent referendum saw Ngo Dinh Diem installed as President of the South.
 He renamed the palace as The Independence Palace.
 The fighting between the two regions raged on.
 In 1962 as planes few towards Hanoi on a bombing run, two A-1, Skyraider aircraft broke formation and bombed the palace in an unsuccessful assassination attempt.
 Their bombs however destroyed the left wing of the palace.
 Diem escaped and ordered the badly damaged palace be demolished and a new one built in its place.